dhanjyoti/React-step-by-step/React_Notes/mock.md

 # 1. Class Components
--> In react Class Components are basically ES6 classes.
+-> In react, Class Components are basically ES6 classes.
 Similar to functional components, a class component can also optionally receive props as input and return HTML.
 Apart from the props a class component can also maintain a private internal state.
 In simpler words, it can maintain some information which is private to that component and use that information to describe the user interface.

 # 2 Functional components Vs Class components
 **functional components ->**
     1. functional components are simple functions receiving props and returning a declaration.
     2. first, it has an advantage that funcitonal components do not use `this` keyword.
-The use of `this` is quiet tricky for beginners.
         Secondly, in class component we will be forced to think of a solution without having to use state, if we have a number of components each with their own private state maintainance and debugging our application is difficult.
             Functional components tend to be without any complicated logic and are mainly responsible for the user interface.